-Instead of using fabric softener, try adding a 1/2 cup of baking soda to the rinse cycle.
+Instead of using fabric softener, try adding 1/2 cup of baking soda to the rinse cycle.
 Baking soda acts as a natural softener and is gentler for household members who have skin sensitivities to the chemicals found in commercial fabric softeners.

 If your clothes smell like sweat or smoke, it's best to let them soak in a baking soda solution overnight.
-Soaking gives the baking soda time to go work as a deodorizer.
+Soaking gives the baking soda time to go to work as a deodorizer.

 - Mix a cup of baking soda with a gallon of water in a bucket.

 - Add your clothes to the bucket, and swirl them around to make sure they are fully soaked.